From Rust Dev to ZK Engineer: Halo2 1:1 Mentoring

 Introduction to how equations work in halo2 and which properties are used for proving.

-After this: you read ZK papers without getting lost in the math.
+After this: you start reading ZK papers without drowning in the math.

 Week 2